6,781,542) and applied it to SDB, the Joint Direct Attack Munitions, and other programs, winning the 2005 Boeing Special Invention Award. From

 He most recently led the navigation analysis on the Small Diameter Bomb program.
 He invented "A Method and System for Estimating Ionospheric Delays from Dual and Single GPS Signals" (patent

 # 6,781,542) and applied it to SDB, the Joint Direct Attack Munitions, and other programs, winning the 2005 Boeing Special Invention Award.
-He
+From

 writing on current events, his non-professional interests include piano, community theater, motorcycling, blackjack and now golf.
 He wrote the script, music and lyrics for an as yet un-produced musical.

 He lives with his wife in Alton, Illinois.
-He has three children, in various stages of leaving the nest.
+He has three adult children.

 |Duty Calls (via xkcd.com)